 As mentioned in step 2, the code uses two Nuget packages.
 To import packages into your Function, you will need to create a project.json file.
 You can do this using a tool called Visual Studio Online.
 To open VS Online, click Function app settings located in the right corner.

 Locate Advanced settings at the bottom of the screen.
 Click on Go to App Service Settings.

 A new screen will open with the layout of your functions.
-By default, every function has a run.csx which contains your function code.
-In addition also contains a function.js which contains config specific information.
+By default, every Function has a run.csx, which contains your function code.
+Besides also contains a function.js which contains config specific information.

 Note: Only the .NET Framework 4.6 is supported.
 Therefore, make sure that your project.json file specifies net46 as shown here.

 After this, you can import the namespace as usual, with the using clause.